WZGC

-WZGC (92.9 FM) – branded 92.9 The Game – is a commercial sports radio station licensed to serve Atlanta, Georgia, covering the Atlanta metropolitan area.
-Owned by Audacy, Inc., WZGC is the Atlanta affiliate for Infinity Sports Network; the flagship station for the Atlanta Falcons, Atlanta Hawks and Atlanta United FC radio networks; and the radio home of Randy McMichael.
+WZGC (92.9 FM) – branded 92-9 The Game – is a commercial sports radio station licensed to serve Atlanta, Georgia, covering the Metro Atlanta.
+Owned by Audacy, Inc., WZGC is the Atlanta affiliate for Westwood One Sports; the flagship station for the Atlanta Falcons, Atlanta Hawks and Atlanta United FC radio networks; and the radio home of Randy McMichael.
 The WZGC studios are located at Colony Square in Midtown Atlanta, while the station transmitter is located in Atlanta's North Druid Hills neighborhood.
 In addition to a standard analog transmission, WZGC broadcasts over one HD Radio channel, and is available online via Audacy.

 History

 Classical (1955–1971)

 The station signed on the air on September 1, 1955, as WGKA-FM.
 Owned by Glenkaren Associates, it was the FM counterpart of WGKA (1190 AM), with studios at 1140 Peachtree Street NE.
 WGKA-FM was the first full-time FM classical music station in Atlanta.